Pakistan must show ‘courage’ against in-form India on tricky New York pitch

 Where: Nassau County International Cricket Stadium, New York, United States

-How to follow: Al Jazeera will have live text and photo coverage from 09:30 GMT
+How: Follow Al Jazeera’s live text and photo coverage

 Gary Kirsten had his first taste of the agony associated with being a Pakistan cricket supporter when the new head coach of the men’s side saw the team crumble to a super over loss against USA in their opening match of the ICC Men’s T20 World Cup 2024.